loopsocial/sign-off-action/README.md

-# Release Candidate Sign Off Action
+# Sign Off Action

 Github Action that handles the following:

-1. Handles a Release Candidate QA approved sign off
+1. Handles a Release Candidate or Hotfix QA approved sign off
-2. Handles a Release Candidate QA rejected sign off
+2. Handles a Release Candidate or Hotfix QA rejected sign off

 ## Inputs